-Now Let's consider scenario like you have build DP Server (Ref.
-SCCM3) for the first time and you have hell lot of packages to be distributed to this DP and most of them follow the procedure to add DP to DP group so that all content will be distributed to all DP's in that Distribution point Group.
+Now Let's consider a scenario like you have build DP Server (Ref.
+SCCM3) for the first time and you have a hell lot of packages to be distributed to this DP and most of them follow the procedure to add DP to DP group so that all content will be distributed to all DP's in that Distribution point Group.

 Members of the DP group

 Let's Add SCCM 3 to DP group, all Packages and Applications Part of this DP group should be distributed to SCCM3 but the Source should be SCCM2

 Let's trace one package whose package ID is PRI0029